Wars of the Roses: Bastard feudalism

 Over time, these duchies began to exacerbate the structural defects inherent in so-called "bastard feudalism", a somewhat controversial term coined in 1885 by historian Charles Plummer but largely defined by Plummer's contemporary, William Stubbs.
 During the reign of Edward's grandfather, Edward I, Stubbs describes a substantive shift in social dynamics in which the conscription-based feudal levy came to be replaced by a system of royal payment in return for military service by the magnates who served the monarch.
 Thus, instead of vassals rendering military service when called, they paid a portion of their income into their lord's treasury, who would supplement the owed service with hired retainers.
-These retinues were known as affinities; essentially a collection of all the individuals to whom a lord had gathered for service, and came to be one of the most fundamentally defining aspects of bastard feudalism.
+These retinues were known as affinities; essentially a collection of all the individuals whom a lord had gathered for service, and came to be one of the most fundamentally defining aspects of bastard feudalism.
 These affinities also had the means of tying the more powerful magnates to the lower nobility, although these relationships were now largely defined by personal connections that exhibited reciprocal benefit, rather than tenurial or feudal relationships that preceded bastard feudalism.
 Consequently, lords could now raise retinues they could implicitly trust, since the men of the affinity owed their positions to their patron.
 These affinities were often much larger than the number of men the lord actually knew, since the members of the affinity also knew and supported each other.